 - Autoimmune or immunodeficiency syndromes such as Evans syndrome or Common Variable Immune Deficiency (CVID), where symptoms are occurring that don’t normally fit with those diagnoses.

 Our team collaborates with other specialties as needed.
 For example, patients with uncomplicated ALPS and Evans syndrome would be seen by Hematology, while a patient with periodic fever syndrome would be seen by Rheumatology.
 When the primary treating specialty encounters challenges managing the disease or the diagnosis is in question, these children may be referred to our program.

-We do not consider like chronic Lyme disease or Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal infections (PANDAs) to be conditions of immune dysregulation.
-However, if your child has been given one of these diagnoses and you are seeking another explanation for the symptoms, we can evaluate for objective evidence of immune dysfunction contributing to your child’s symptoms.
+We do not treat chronic or post-infections behavioral or neuro-developmental symptoms.
+However, if you are seeking another explanation for the symptoms, we can evaluate for objective evidence of immune dysfunction contributing to your child’s symptoms.
 Unless we find evidence, we will not recommend treatments aimed at the immune system.

 Our Programs and Services